 King County Immigrant and Refugee Commission

-The King County Immigrant & Refugee Commission is recruiting!
+The King County Immigrant & Refugee Commission

 On Feb 27th, 2018 King County Executive Dow Constantine and members of the County Council signed legislation creating an Immigrant and Refugee Commission, a permanent body committed to integrating, strengthening and valuing immigrant and refugee communities and upholding the county’s commitment as a welcoming community.